crunchingdata/Linear_regression_-_math_vs._machine_learning/README.md

 ![](/images/scatterplot_with_corridor_68_data_math.jpg)
 ### Machine Learning-Model
 * Splitted randomly the data in conventional 75% for training and 25% for testing the model.
-* Trained Machine Learning with "from sklearn.linear_model import LinearRegression" on 75% of random selected data.
+* Trained the model through machine learning with "from sklearn.linear_model import LinearRegression" on 75% of random selected data.
 ![](/images/ML_scatterplot_train_data.jpg)
 * Tested the trained machine learning linear regression model with regressor.predict() on the remaining 25% of random selected data.
 ![](/images/ML_scatterplot_test_data.jpg)